Artist, Adventurer, Dreamer and Achiever.

 And to be honest, I don’t even feel like I have a job anymore.
 I don’t take days off and don’t want them – I cannot stay awake long enough or wake up early enough.

-I feel like our new endeavour, Few and Far Studio is going to follow suit, having already racking up some amazing and world class clientele before our internet doors have “opened for business”.
+I feel like our new endeavour, Few and Far Studio is going to follow suit, having already racking up some amazing and world class clientele before our internet doors even “opened for business”.

 Life’s just... too good to be true.
 It hasn’t been an easy ride but it has been the best, most fun and rewarding one – I just cannot wait to see what’s around the corner or where it takes me.